kermitt2/entity-fishing/doc/restAPI.rst

 - language: language detected in the text and his confidence score (if the language is provided in the query, conf is equal to 1.0),

-- entities: list of named entities recognised in the text (with possibly entities provided in the query, considered then as certain),
+- entities: list of entities recognised in the text (with possibly entities provided in the query, considered then as certain),

 - global_categories: provides a weighted list of Wikipedia categories, in order of relevance that are representing the context of the whole text in input.